pytorch/tutorials/advanced_source/cpp_cuda_graphs.rst

     optimizer.step();
   }

-Which are basically a forward pass, backward pass and weight updates.
+The example above includes a forward pass, a backward pass, and weight updates.

-In this tutorial we will be applying CUDA Graph on all the compute steps via whole-network graph capture.
+In this tutorial, we will be applying CUDA Graph on all the compute steps through the whole-network graph capture.
 But before doing so, we need to slightly modify the source code.
-What we need to do is preallocate tensors for reusing them in the main training loop like so:
+What we need to do is preallocate tensors for reusing them in the main training loop.
+Here is an example
+implementation:

 .. code-block:: cpp